 The Gujarat Assembly Elections are expected to be held in the month of November 2022.

-The BJP was expected to be lead by CM Vijay Rupani in the 2022 Gujarat Elections under whose Chief Ministership the BJP had won the 2017 Assembly Elections, before he submitted his shock resignation on 11th September.
+The BJP was expected to be led by CM Vijay Rupani in the 2022 Gujarat Elections under whose Chief Ministership the BJP had won the 2017 Assembly Elections, before he submitted his shock resignation on 11th September.

 Initial reports suggest his handling of the Covid-19 Pandemic which lead to a health cum economic disaster for Gujarat is the reason for this removal.
 Vijay Rupani was a soft-spoken chief minister, but some political observers feel that it may have also contributed to his image of being a ‘weak’ CM, who allowed bureaucrats to overrule the political leadership in taking key decisions.
-His poor political leadership is also supposed to be one reason why he fell out of favour with PM Modi
+His poor political leadership is also supposed to be one reason why he fell out of favor with PM Modi

 The BJP will be counting upon Bhupendra Patel to lead them to victory next year and allay any anger/anti-incumbency against the BJP after more than 20 years of running Gujarat

 The Saffron party is still the firm favorite to win the state due to the popularity of PM Modi in the state+ the strong organization of the party despite ruling the state for more than 2 decades.

 The Congress party is still in a state of chaos and is leaderless in the state.
 It is unable to even inspire enthusiasm among its own workers and leaders who feel that Delhi has given up on them and thus is unable to take advantage of any anti-incumbency.
 Its pathetic results in the recent municipal elections showcase the sad state of the party